freezer333/cppwebify/posts/post2.md

 }
 ```

-It's including the very same prime_sieve.h file as the code in Scenario 1, and is build with a strikingly similar `bingind.gyp` file.
+It's including the very same prime_sieve.h file as the code in Scenario 1, and is build with a strikingly similar `binding.gyp` file.
 Go ahead and build that with `node-gyp configure build` at the terminal from `cpp/standalone_usr`.

 ## Writing to stdin to automate from Node.js
 With the new executable built, we can now drop yet another route into our web app.
 In `web/index.js` we'll create another type entry: